On this page:

-When rewiring an entire building, many access holes will need to be made, which must be replaced with sheetrock or other wall coverings, which increases the expense dramatically.
+When rewiring an entire building, many access holes will need to be made.
+In most cases, these must be replaced with sheetrock or other wall coverings.
 Learn more about the cost of installing new drywall and drywall repairs to get a better idea of the requirements and subsequent costs.

 The precise cost of upgrading knob and tube to modern wiring is difficult to estimate since it will vary so much based on the size and complexity of the home, the amount of wiring that needs to be replaced, the cost of labor in your area, and the skill of the electricians.
 Read on to learn more about these factors and how they might impact the overall price and learn more about the cost of the project on our home electrical rewiring cost guide.